 4.)
 See the city of Marrakech

-Marrakech needs little introduction.
+Marrakech needs no introduction.
 It’s probably the most well-known city in all of Morocco (at least, internationally).

 One note of caution about the snake charmers you see in the streets, often the snakes are captured from the wild and some even have their mouths sewn shut and fangs pulled out (so they can’t harm us).